1. How do I know if the Neuroscience Major is for me?

 5. What is the faculty/student ratio in the laboratories of the introductory courses?

-Each laboratory section has 12-14 students, working in pairs.
+Each laboratory section has a maximum 18 students, working in pairs or groups of 3.
 Each section is run by a graduate teaching assistant.
 A second TA is present for most of the lab, especially during difficult procedures.
 The professor teaching the class will be in most laboratory sessions for part of the time, as will the lecturer who is in charge of running all the labs.
 So, when experiments get tough, you can expect 3-4 instructors working with the 6-7 lab pairs.

-6. Do your TA’s know anything about neurobiology?
+6. Do your TA’s know anything about neuroscience?

 Oh yes.
 Our TAs are excellent and very knowledgeable.
 They are students in the Neuroscience Ph.D. program, one of the best and most selective neuroscience graduate programs in the world.
 They are very good.

 7. I am interested in joining a lab and doing independent research.
 Can I do this in the Neuroscience Major?

 Absolutely!
 We strongly encourage this and will help place you in a lab that interests you.
 Most of our students do independent research, and it is a requirement for the honors degree.
 See the Research page and the lists of Faculty for more details.

 8. I plan to study abroad while pursuing my degree at UW, will this impact my Neuroscience admissions and/or degree pursuit?

 We recommend students study abroad during their first year or two at UW prior to applying to Neuroscience, once enrolled in the major you commit to completing the six core courses as offered.
 Though we have approved students pursuing opportunities abroad in the past, our advice is to consult with our advisor early in your academics to create a plan.